 Q8.What are some of the hurdles and roadblocks you still face?

-Tens of thousands of new users register on the site on a daily basis and we want them to be integrated into the community right away so they can find the solutions or opportunities they’re looking for.
+Tens of thousands of new users register on the site daily and we want them to be integrated into the community right away so they can find the solutions or opportunities they’re looking for.
 That’s why we always try to improve our navigation to make it as simple and convenient as possible for our users.

 Aside from this, another key challenge is ensuring that new freelancers have a good chance at winning bids.
-To help with this, we continually tweak our reputation algorithms and encourage new freelancers to improve their profile by doing things like uploading portfolio items to showcase their skills.
+To help with this, we continually tweak our reputation algorithms and encourage new freelancers to improve their profiles by doing things like uploading portfolio items to showcase their skills.

 Q9.What are some the current trends you see in the industry?

 Businesses and entrepreneurs are hiring freelancers most commonly to build their websites and mobile apps.
-We’ve been seeing a rapid increase in Android and iPhone related jobs in the past 3 years.
+We’ve been seeing a rapid increase in Android and iPhone-related jobs in the past 3 years.